-4. You can get information about your student loans by checking your credit report.
+You can also get information about your student loans by checking your credit report.
 Be aware, however, that some loans, particularly older loans, may not appear on the credit report.